We Can Help You Sell Your Toy or

 displays.
 Full size examples of this

 stove were available for sale.
-That does not make a
+That does not always, or

-small model or toy size example a salesman sample.
+small model or toy size stove a salesman sample.
 There is room

 for discussion or differing points of view on stoves like this.

-of these.
-There would be a few marketing ideas that
+of these stoves.
+There would be a few marketing ideas or concepts that

-measures over 24" across and I doubt anybody's grandpa
+measures over 24" across and I seriously doubt anybody's grandpa

 or distant relative was carting one around door to door peddling them